-Another challenge has been with the quantities of soils coming in, that has left little or no space for treating and processing, As a consequence we have introduced new working protocols to enable us to validate materials much more quickly, this has enabled us to treat / process / validate virtually directly into the wagons.
+We have introduced new working protocols to enable us to validate materials much more quickly, this has enabled us to treat / process / validate virtually directly into the wagons.

 We are also producing quality aggregates, just small scale at the moment on demand, for example during this period (April to June) we have been able to produce over 1,000tonne of high-grade aggregate for delivery to a local site.

-Going forward, we are looking to expand this side of business by taking inert construction and demolition waste, in addition to hazardous and non-hazardous soils and stones (17-05-03 & 17-05-04) to meet the local market requirements and ability to offer a one stop shop (Hub) for lcoal developers / developmennts.
+Going forward, we are looking to expand this side of business by taking inert construction and demolition waste, in addition to hazardous and non-hazardous soils and stones (17-05-03 & 17-05-04) to meet the local market requirements and ability to offer a one stop shop (Hub) for lcoal developers / developments.
 More to follow this in a future update.

 In addition, to recycling soils and stones, we have a number of other EWCs (we are also in the process of adding a number of EWCs to our Permit to realise local demand and our capabilities) which allow us to take a range of waste streams.
 We have undertaken trials on a number of these, some not very successful, some needing refinement and other have been highly successful.
 This is another side of the business which is growing rapidly and deserves more attention than currently afforded.
 However, this week we did find the time to undertake a number of these pending trials which we are confident will offer new opportunities to recycle.

 The one returning theme this year (quarter) has been space, on this basis we are looking to expand the business into a new unit to enable us to take in and process more waste.